Considering the size of the industry nowadays, I have to say that looking for the best email API is like searching for a needle in a haystack.

 Like SendGrid, Mailgun is one of the older email delivery APIs in the industry, and similarly to SendGrid, it has also been acquired by another company, Pathwire, in 2021.
 Since then, apart from being geared towards developers, it also offers other messaging services from its parent company.

-• High deliverability – With the use of smart routing, proactive ISP outreach, and detailed analytics, Mailgun maximizes inbox placement and claims it has a 97.4% delivery rate.
+- High deliverability – With the use of smart routing, proactive ISP outreach, and detailed analytics, Mailgun has achieved a delivery rate of 71.4% in our tests, making it just 7% shy from Mailtrap.

 Pricing